 Procurement Strategy Framework

-Regardless of your organisation size, there are few common types of procurement strategies that anyone can adopt including cost reduction, supplier management and optimisation, risk management, total quality management, global sourcing, and green purchasing.
+Regardless of your organization size, there are few common types of procurement strategies that anyone can adopt including cost reduction, supplier management and optimization, risk management, total quality management, global sourcing, and green purchasing.

 Ideally, your procurement strategy framework should include the following:

 - Strategy statement: the rational and the basis

 - Deliverables for the desired results

 - Timeframe and deadlines